terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addonTests.md

    ```

    **Note**: This disables reference validation entirely for all configurations, whereas the automatic skip (option 2) only skips validation when the specific intermittent error occurs.

-**When to Contact Support**: If this error persists across multiple test runs over an extended period, it may indicate a broader service issue and should be reported to IBM Cloud support.